scala/docs.scala-lang/_overviews/toolkit/oslib-intro.md

 The Scala Toolkit site provides short tutorials for using OS-Lib for a handful of common tasks.
 For more complete information on the library, see [OS-Lib on GitHub](https://github.com/com-lihaoyi/os-lib).

 See also Chapter 7 of Li Haoyi's book [_Hands-On Scala Programming_](https://www.handsonscala.com).
 (Li Haoyi is the author of OS-Lib.)

+## Next steps

+The first tutorial in this series will show you how to read the contents of a directory.